Korean virgin ghost

-The Korean virgin ghosts are the spirit of a young, and unmarried woman in Korean folklore and urban legend.
+Korean virgin ghosts are the spirit of a young, unmarried woman in Korean folklore and urban legend.
 She is also known as a malmyeong, sonmalmyeong, or songaksi.

 Origin

 In early traditional Korea, women were brought up with the ideologies that their life's sole purpose shall be serving their father, husband, and children.
 It was believed that a woman gets lifelong resentment and cannot move into the afterlife if she dies before fulfilling her responsibilities.
 It was considered that to them dying a virgin is equivalent to their life being meaningless.
 Thus, in the folklore, unmarried young girls after death become a han and turns into evil spirits.
 They mainly attach to young girls of their age, harassing and harming them.
 They may also ruin the family and so are specially enlisted as a vassal in their household.
 A small shelf is hung on the wall in one corner, and a small wooden box is enshrined on it, or the spirit is enshrined in a door gap.